Ombrulla - home

 BLE - Pervasive Sensing

-Wearables, beacons, and gas detectors streaming vitals, motion, and proximity data with multi-year battery life.
-Cost-effective for broad facility coverage.
-Compatible with Blackline Safety, BW Clip, iGas, and others.
+Wearables, beacons, and gas detectors stream vitals, motion, and proximity data with multi-year battery life.
+Cost-effective for broad facility coverage and compatible with leading devices including Blackline Safety, BW Clip, and iGas.

 BLE icon

-Multi-kilometre range for remote sites, outdoor yards, and construction projects.
-Rugged ATEX-certified wearables with LoRaWAN backhaul.
-Ideal where cellular coverage is unavailable.
+Multi-kilometre range for remote sites, outdoor yards, and large construction projects.
+Rugged, ATEX-certified wearables with LoRaWAN backhaul make it ideal where cellular coverage is unavailable.

 LoRaWAN icon

-Integrated IMU, thermal sensors, and BLE/UWB tags.
-Fall detection, fatigue monitoring, heat stress sensing, and proximity alerts built into standard PPE.
-No separate wearable required for workers already wearing helmets.
+Integrated IMU, thermal sensors, and BLE/UWB tags built into standard PPE.
+Fall detection, fatigue monitoring, heat-stress sensing, and proximity alerts are delivered without requiring a separate wearable for workers already in helmets.

 Smart helmet icon